WBEN (AM)

-WBEN (930 kHz) is a commercial AM radio station in Buffalo, New York, with a news/talk format.
-Owned by Audacy, Inc., the station serves Western New York, the Niagara Falls region, and parts of Southern Ontario.
-The studios are on Corporate Parkway, off Interstate 290 in Amherst, while the transmitter site is along South Parkway on Grand Island.
+WBEN (930 kHz) is a commercial news/talk radio station, licensed to serve Buffalo, New York, owned by Audacy, Inc. The station's studios are on Corporate Parkway, off Interstate 290 in Amherst, while its transmitter site is along South Parkway on Grand Island.
 In addition to a standard analog transmission, WBEN is relayed over 98.5 WKSE's HD3 subchannel, and is available online via Audacy.

 Fox News Radio provides national news coverage while WKBW-TV provides weather forecasts.
-WBEN airs overflow sports programming from sister station 550 WGR, including the NFL on Westwood One Sports and Buffalo Sabres hockey games that are played on the same day as Buffalo Bills football contests.
+WBEN airs overflow sports programming from WGR, including the NFL on Westwood One Sports and Buffalo Sabres hockey games that are played on the same day as Buffalo Bills football contests.
 WBEN features local talk hosts during the day, including longtime Buffalo radio personality Tom Bauerle and Medal of Honor recipient David Bellavia along with news magazines in morning and afternoon drive time.
-Nighttime syndicated programming includes Will Cain Country, FOX Across America with Jimmy Failla, and Coast to Coast AM with George Noory.
+Nighttime syndicated programming includes Will Cain Country, Fox Across America with Jimmy Failla, and Coast to Coast AM with George Noory.